 I recommend you contact Global Intent to learn more.
 They are a terrific outfit with experience counseling and placing people in many parts of the world.

-Editor’s note: For much more on this topic, see questions about Professional Skills.
+Editor’s note: For much more on this topic, see questions about specific Professional Skills.